35 days 7 hours Spring Harvest SHEARING March 10th — 9am

 Passing the Baton

 About eight years ago, Jim and I heard about the Youth Conservationist Program (YCP) while we were at the Maryland Sheep & Wool Festival.
 Right away we thought it’d be really cool to participate … what could be better than to work with a young person to foster sheep husbandry.
-It sounded like fun and we weren’t going to get the chance to do it at home.
-So [....read more]
+It sounded like fun and we weren’t going to get the chance to do it [….read more]

 Reading Sheep